kosi-libs/Kodein/README2.md

 Bind the same type to different factories
 -----------------------------------------

-Yeah, when I said earlier that "you can have multiple bindings of the same type, as long as they are binded with different tags", I lied.
-Because each binding is actually a factory, the bindings are not `([BindType], [Tag])` but actually `([BindType], [ArgType], [Tag])` (note that providers and singletons are binded as `([BindType], Unit, [Tag])`).
-This means that any combination of these three information can be binded to its own factory, which in turns means that you can bind the same type without tagging to different factories.
+Yeah, when I said earlier that "you can have multiple bindings of the same type, as long as they are bound with different tags", I lied.
+Because each binding is actually a factory, the bindings are not `([BindType], [Tag])` but actually `([BindType], [ArgType], [Tag])` (note that providers and singletons are bound as `([BindType], Unit, [Tag])`).
+This means that any combination of these three information can be bound to its own factory, which in turns means that you can bind the same type without tagging to different factories.
 Please be cautious when using this knowledge, as other less thorough readers may get confused with it.

 Let's talk!
 ===========

 You've read so far ?!
-You're awsome!
+You're awesome!
 Why don't you drop by the [Kodein Slack channel](https://kotlinlang.slack.com/messages/kodein/) on Kotlin's Slack group?